 Lamar High School offers over sixty advanced level courses in the following disciplines: English, math, science, social studies, fine arts, and languages other than English.
 Over twenty International Baccalaureate (IB) pre-diploma classes are offered to students typically in ninth and tenth grades, while over forty diploma level classes are available to eleventh and twelfth grade students.
 Advanced Placement (AP) courses are available for world history, human geography and government.
-During the 2015-2016 school year, Lamar High School administered 1846 AP exams and 2242 IB exams.
+During the 2016-2017 school year, Lamar High School administered 2034 AP exams and 5309 IB exams.

 The IB Diploma Programme is the most rigorous academic pathway offered at Lamar High School.
 The IB Diploma is earned by completing coursework and examinations in six different subject areas, successful completion of an Extended Essay, and accumulation of CAS experience hours.
-IB Diploma recipients who earn at least a score of 4 on every exam and attend state universities in Texas, Florida, Colorado, and California are awarded 24 hours credit toward their bachelor degree plans.
+A minimum of 24 hours college credit is awarded to any student who earns the IB Diploma and attends a public college or university in Texas.
+The student must earn a score of at least 4 on each IB exam taken for the IB Diploma.
+There is similar legislation in Florida, Colorado, Georgia, and California